Kamal Haasan's unrealized projects: Top Tucker

+Do Deewane Pyar Ke

+Dev Anand and Kamal Haasan signed on to work together on a Hindi film titled Do Diwane Pyar Ke in the early 1980s.
+The film was also set to feature Smita Patil, Reena Roy and Padmini Kolhapure in further lead roles, and was set to be made by producer-director Prakash Verma, who had earlier written the story of Dev Anand's Lootmaar (1980).
+The film was later dropped owing to creative differences between Dev Anand and Verma.

+Jigar

+Kamal Haasan worked on I. V. Sasi's Hindi film Jigar in 1983, featuring in scenes alongside actress Vijayta Pandit.
+Production on the film stalled in the mid-1980s, and the film re-emerged with a new title in 1985 as Mera Khoon, with Govinda taking Kamal Haasan's role.
+However, the film eventually did not have a theatrical release.

 Khabardar

 Director T. Rama Rao started working on the film in 1984, which was a social drama centred upon a terminally ill patient and a doctor, produced by Poornachandra Rao.
-Kamal Haasan, Amitabh Bachchan, Sridevi and Jaya Prada worked on the film which revolved around the notion of euthanasia.
+Kamal Haasan, Amitabh Bachchan, Jaya Prada and Sridevi worked on the film which revolved around the notion of euthanasia.
 However, after shooting a substantial portion of the film, it was suddenly shelved.

 In 1996, referring to the film under the working title of Kanoon Ke Kathere Mein, Kamal Haasan revealed that he had completed most of his work on the film in a 25-day period.
 He was then told by the producers that they were unhappy with the output, and he mutually agreed to stop working on the project after receiving half his remuneration.
 In the early 1990s, the makers approached Kamal Haasan to finish the film but he refused citing other commitments.
 In 2020, K. Bhagyaraj stated that the film was stalled because Amitabh Bachchan had felt that the audiences would praise Kamal Haasan's portrayal rather than his, and subsequently asked to cancel the project.